 Manufacturers must participate in a DEQ-approved recycling program.
 Manufacturers must declare which recycling program they will participate in for the following calendar year at the time of registration or will be assigned to the State Contractor Program by default.
 Each recycling program must:

 - Establish a collection site in every city with a population of 10,000 or greater.

 - Provide a collection service in every county.

-- Provide FREE recycling for all brands of computers, monitors and TVs to anyone bringing seven or fewer items to a participating collection site.
+- Provide recycling free of charge for all brands of computers, monitors, printers, TVs and computer peripherals to anyone bringing seven or fewer of those devices to a participating collection site.

 - Meet or exceed DEQ Environmental Management Practices and Collection System Standards.

 There are three types of recycling programs a manufacturer may participate in:

 All manufacturers are participants in the state contractor program by default unless they choose to participate in and meet the qualifications for an individual or group manufacturer program.

 A manufacturers with a minimum of five percent return share may implement a program under a plan approved by DEQ.